 Amit: If we keep the current pandemic situation aside, at a broader level, how has the sales compensation landscape changed for several industries, such as insurance, high tech, manufacturing etc., in North America?

 Elliot: Over the past several years, business circumstances, the sales process, and sales roles have evolved in important ways, and sales compensation has been challenged to keep up with the changes.
 For example:

-- Shift to Subscription Revenue Models: Almost all industries along with the software industry are experiencing a dramatic shift to selling many products as a service (XaaS).
-The value of a sale may be uncertain at the time of sale and the revenues come in over time.
+- Shift to Subscription Revenue Models: Almost all industries, along with the software industry, are experiencing a dramatic shift to selling many products as a service (XaaS).
+The value of a sale may be uncertain at the time of sale, and the revenues come in over time.
 This makes it extremely challenging to find the right metrics to use for measuring & rewarding sales performance.
-The role of the salesperson is to find and close new business and quickly move on.
-Ensuring that the product is fully utilized ultimately resulting in maximizing the revenue often does not fall under their responsibilities.
+The role of the salesperson is to find and close new businesses and quickly move on.
+Ensuring that the product is fully utilized, ultimately resulting in maximizing the revenue, often does not fall under their responsibilities.
 So, there are two ways a sales compensation plan can be designed: